-1. Confirm participant's health and medications are unchanged.
+- 1. Confirm participant's health and medications are unchanged. - 2.
+Ask participant about lens performance for acceptability of contact lens comfort and vision at distance and near.

-- 6. If lens power changes are required, and required lens power is not on site, the lens/es will be ordered and assessed at an additional visit.
-If the required lens power is on site, participant will remove lens(es) from the eye and insert the new fitting lens(es) on eye. - a.
-Allow settling time of 10 minutes before evaluation of vision and over-refraction to assess the final lens power needed. - 8.
-Remove lenses - 9. - 7.
-If no power change is needed or if a 2-week supply of optimized lenses are available on site continue with visit 1-2 concurrently.
+5. Assess lens fit: determine lens centration and overall acceptability.

+8. Remove lenses

+7. If no power change is needed and if at least two pairs of optimized lenses (One pair for dispense, one pair as a backup if needed) are available on site continue with visit 1-2 concurrently.
 Otherwise order the new power lenses and schedule Visit 1-2 for another time.
 If new lenses need to be ordered, participants will be allowed to wear habitual MF lenses in the meantime.